 - Surprise Pregnancy: Subverted.
 Ren and Pin-Mei knew she was pregnant...just not with twins.

 - Talking Is a Free Action: A great deal of the deaths get a nice monologue or interaction between two or more characters, mourning and pleading and saying “I love you!” over and over until the character finally dies.

-- They Do: Complete with Tear Jerker moments, and a Crowning Momentof Heartwarming from Ren.
+- They Do: Complete with Tear Jerker moments, and a Heartwarming Moment from Ren.